lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

     ## 10 JU     <tibble [745 x 2]>
     ## # ... with 16 more rows

-The exploratory analysis revealed that the dataset have two seasonalities.
+The exploratory analysis revealed that the dataset has two seasonalities.
 It fluctuates daily and weekly.
 As explained [here](https://robjhyndman.com/hyndsight/seasonal-periods/) by Rob Hyndman, creator of the {forecast} package, multi-seasonal periods can